morganfeeney/morganfeeney/README.md

 📸 [og image checker](https://ogimage.info)

-I sometimes do freelance work, and if I'm not free have a network of developers I can recommend, if you need something [get in touch](https://morganfeeney.com/contact).
+I sometimes do freelance work, and if I'm not free have a network of developers I can recommend.

+If you need something [get in touch](https://morganfeeney.com/contact).

 <!--
 **morganfeeney/morganfeeney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.